-After powerful testimony from several key figures, including SPBMC client and retired FDNY Lieutenant Michael O’Connell and former Daily Show host and 9/11 victims advocate Jon Stewart, the House Judiciary Committee unanimously voted in favor of an extension to the Victim Compensation Fund (VCF).
+After powerful testimony from several key figures, including SPBMCC client and retired FDNY Lieutenant Michael O’Connell and former Daily Show host and 9/11 victims advocate Jon Stewart, the House Judiciary Committee unanimously voted in favor of an extension to the Victim Compensation Fund (VCF).
 The VCF will be extended through 2090.
-Also present at the hearing were House Judiciary Committee Chairman Jerrold Nadler, New York Congresswoman Carolyn Maloney, New York Congressman Peter King, Special Master Rupa Bhattacharyya, SPBMC Counsel Wendell Tong and SPBMC client Joseph McKay, among others.
+Also present at the hearing were House Judiciary Committee Chairman Jerrold Nadler, New York Congresswoman Carolyn Maloney, New York Congressman Peter King, Special Master Rupa Bhattacharyya, SPBMCC Counsel Wendell Tong and SPBMCC client Joseph McKay, among others.
 Members of the Uniformed Firefighters Association of Greater New York (UFA NYC) were present in solidarity with the victims, firefighters, first responders and families affected by 9/11.

 The hearing was one of several steps required to pass the “Never Forget the Heroes Act,” which funds the Victim Compensation Fund until 2090, providing compensation for every 9/11 first responder who has developed illnesses related to toxic exposure during and after the 9/11 terrorist attack, survivors and their families.
 This extension would effectively make the fund permanent, and any awards to 9/11 victims that were previously reduced would be increased to 100% of the original award.
 Congresswoman Maloney, who represents New York’s 12th congressional district, sponsored the bill.
 During the hearing, the Congresswoman said, “This bill is about fulfilling our promise to ‘Never Forget.’
 And we won’t stop fighting until we guarantee that this program will be there for anyone and everyone who needs it.”
 The bill is expected to be voted upon by the full House in July.